Living

 Part 1 examines what is perhaps the most important skill you’ll need, because you’ll need to use it every day — learning the language.

-Part 2 explains the need for flexibility and patience with and around your life situations in Mexico.
+Part 2 describes the need for flexibility and patience with and around your life situations in Mexico.

-Part 3 discusses the deeply-ingrained culture of trade, negotiation and bargaining that exists here, and how you’ll need to learn how to engage with it.
+Part 3 explores the deeply-ingrained culture of trade, negotiation and bargaining that exists in Mexico, and how you’ll need to learn how to engage with it.

 Part 4 is about the importance of contacts and networking and how being an active contributor in the local community where you live will make a material difference to your well-being.